onzfonz/comp227/src/content/7/en/part7e.md

 since React [takes care of sanitizing data in variables](https://reactjs.org/docs/introducing-jsx.html#jsx-prevents-injection-attacks).
 Some versions of React [have been vulnerable](https://medium.com/dailyjs/exploiting-script-injection-flaws-in-reactjs-883fb1fe36c1) to XSS attacks.
-The security holes have of course been patched, but there is no guarantee that there couldn't be any more.
+The security holes have of course been patched, but there is no guarantee that there couldn't be anymore.

 One needs to remain vigilant when using libraries; if there are security updates to those libraries, it is advisable to update those libraries in one's applications.
 Security updates for Express are found in the [library's documentation](https://expressjs.com/en/advanced/security-updates.html)